 - Heart Refill (this allows you to regain one lost heart during a lesson)

 - Streak Freeze (this enables your streak to remain in place for one full day of inactivity)

 - Timed Practice (this allows you to practice your skills against the clock in Timed Practice)

 - Double or Nothing (You can Attempt to double your five lingot wager by maintaining a seven-day streak)

 Duolingo For The Advanced Students

-When you've had all the basic classes you can take it one step further.
+When you've had all the necessary classes, you can take it one step further.

 Duolingo offers several texts that you can translate.

 You receive a reminder if you've taken up to learn the language.
-At a certain interval for example, every day, or every other day.
-You will get an email or a notification via your Smartphone or tablet.
+At a certain interval, for example, every day, or every other day.
+You will get an email or notification via your Smartphone or tablet.

-Users can practice with translation of real-word texts.
-Duolingo sells these quality translations again to for instance CNN and BuzzFeed a.
+Users can practice with the interpretation of real-world texts.
+Duolingo sells these quality translations again to for instance CNN and BuzzFeed.